How to write SMART objectives and SMARTer objectives & Goals

 Goal Setting or How Being SMART Isn’t Always the Right Objective (Avery, 2005)

-See our article on exercises and activities for developing and writing SMART goals and objectives for managers
+See our article on exercises and activities for developing and writing SMART goals and objectives for managers or our book on Strategic Diagnostic tools

 The information contained on this page about SMART and SMARTER objectives has been complied from a range of sources. © is not assumes over any model.
 This information is provided ‘as is’ and RapidBI accept no liability for its accuracy or its use.